bevry-archive/documentation/Privacy-Policy.md

 	- so we can understand how many websites docpad is powering
 - operating system architecture (e.g. "darwin" for OSX, "win" for Windows)
 	- so we can better cater towards different platforms

+This information is not logged through us, but 3rd party reporting companies such as [Mixpanel](https://mixpanel.com/) and [Airbrake](https://airbrake.io).

 ## Cookies